arjun-kumar-singh/pulse-ox-v1/README.md

 ## Blog posts about this project

-[Link each blog post as you publish it:]

 1. [Week 1: Getting the sensor talking]
 2. [Why my pulse oximeter disagrees with the drugstore one]
 3. [What is heart rate variability, and why does it matter?]